Two arrested for cattle smuggling in Assam

-A team of East Guwahati Police District intercepted a truck in Khetri area and arrested two persons.
+A team of East Guwahati Police District intercepted a bus in Khetri area and arrested two persons.

-According to police, the duo was trying to smuggle 29 cattle from Rupahi to neighbouring Meghalaya's Byrnihat.
-Police said both the arrested persons are residents of Samuguri area in Nagaon district.
+According to police, the duo was trying to smuggle 20 cattle from Geruati of Nagaon district to neighbouring Meghalaya's Byrnihat.

+"Both accused have been arrested and identified as Md Ijajul Hoque and Joynal Abeddin.
+Both are the residents of the Geruati area in Nagaon district," said the police.

+Earlier on August 12, Assam Police had arrested two persons in Khetri area for allegedly trying to smuggle 29 cattle from Rupahi to neighbouring Meghalaya's Byrnihat.

-Earlier this week, Border Security Force (BSF) seized 85 cattle from the India-Bangladesh border areas in Meghalaya.
+Prior to this incident, Border Security Force (BSF) had seized 85 cattle from the India-Bangladesh border areas in Meghalaya earlier this month.

 BSF said the cattle were seized from the bordering area of East Khasi hills and East Jaintia Hills districts of Meghalaya which were meant for smuggling to Bangladesh.